7nolikov/7nolikov.github.io/7nolikov/content/posts/static-site-generators.md

 ### 1. Jekyll

+I personally don't like Jekyll.
 Jekyll is one of the oldest and most widely used SSGs.
 It is written in Ruby and works seamlessly with **GitHub Pages**, making it an excellent choice for blogs and simple documentation websites.
 Jekyll uses Markdown and Liquid templates, offering a straightforward way to write and organize content.

-However, Jekyll can be slow when generating large sites, and its reliance on Ruby might not appeal to everyone, especially if you’re not familiar with the language.
+However, Jekyll can be very slow when generating large sites, and its reliance on Ruby might not appeal to everyone, especially if you’re not familiar with the language (Ha-Ha).

-**Best for**: Blogs, personal sites, and projects hosted on GitHub Pages.

 **Strengths**: Easy integration with GitHub, rich plugin ecosystem.